Guess Who's Sleeping in My Bed?

 Guess Who's Sleeping in My Bed? is a 1973 American made-for-television comedy film starring Barbara Eden and Dean Jones, directed by Theodore J. Flicker from a teleplay written by Pamela Herbert Chais based on her play Six Weeks in August.
 It originally premiered as the ABC Movie of the Week on October 31, 1973.

-Synopsis
+Plot

-Francine Gregory (Barbara Eden) is a divorced woman whose charming, vagabond, penniless ex-husband George (Dean Jones) brings hilarity and havoc into her life when he moves into her house with his new wife, baby, and dog during his annual summer visit.
+Francine Gregory is a divorced woman whose charming, vagabond, penniless ex-husband George brings hilarity and havoc into her life when he moves into her house with his new wife, baby, and dog during his annual summer visit.